LLNL/mpiGraph/README.md

 ## Run
 Run one MPI task per node:

-    srun -n <#nodes> -N <#nodes> ./mpiGraph > mpiGraph.out

-If you encounter errors, try reducing message counts, e.g.:

-    srun -n <#nodes> -N <#nodes> ./mpiGraph 4096 10 10 > mpiGraph.out
+    srun -n <#nodes> -N <#nodes> ./mpiGraph 1048576 10 10 > mpiGraph.out

 General usage:

-    mpiGraph <msg_size_in_bytes> <iterations_per_task> <window_size_of_outstanding_sends/recvs>

-Each node sends a total of
-<iterations_per_task> * <window_size_of_outstanding_sends/recvs>
-messages, each of <msg_size_in_bytes> to every other task.

-You can run more than one task per node if your intent is to stress the MPI, but in this case, the resulting bandwidth image may be difficult to interpret.
+    mpiGraph <size> <iters> <window>

+To compute bandwidth, each task averages the bandwidth from <iters> iterations.
+In each iteration, a process sends <window> messages of size <size> bytes to another process while it simultaneously receives an equal number of messages of equal size from another process.
+The source and destination processes in each step are not necessary the same process.

 Watch progress:

     tail -f mpiGraph.out

 ## Results
-Post-process to create html report with bitmaps in "mpiGraph.out_html/index.html":
+Parse output and create html report:

     crunch_mpiGraph mpiGraph.out

-View results:
+View results in a web browser:

-    firefox file://`pwd`/mpiGraph.out_html/index.html
+    firefox file:///path/to/mpiGraph.out_html/index.html

 # Description

-mpiGraph consists of an MPI application called "mpiGraph" written in C to measure message bandwidth and an associated "crunch_mpigraph" script written in Perl to process the application output into an HTML report.
-The mpiGraph application is designed to inspect the health and scalability of a high-performance interconnect while subjecting it to a heavy load.
+This package consists of an MPI application called "mpiGraph" written in C to measure message bandwidth and an associated "crunch_mpigraph" script written in Perl to parse the application output a generate an HTML report.
+The mpiGraph application is designed to inspect the health and scalability of a high-performance interconnect while subjecting it to heavy load.
 This is useful to detect hardware and software problems in a system, such as slow nodes, links, switches, or contention in switch routing.
 It is also useful to characterize how interconnect performance changes with different settings or how one